ScreenJournal

 I built a tool to track employees.
 So naturally, the first thing I did was turn it on myself.

-For seven days, I ran ScreenJournal with one specific instruction to the Agentic Chatbot: "Be ruthless.
+For seven days, I ran ScreenJournal with one specific instruction to its Ask AI chat: "Be ruthless.
 Don't be nice.
 Tell me exactly where my time is going and where I'm wasting it."

 The results were humbling.

 I expected the AI to say something like, "You're very productive, Adam."
-Instead, Gemini took me to the woodshed.
+Instead, the AI took me to the woodshed.
 Here are the excerpts that stung the most.

 The "CSS Yak Shave" Report